TheKoola/eosstracker/README.md

 where to be found.
 However, when not in an offline / out-in-the-sticks condition, it would be nice for the system to join your home or business wifi network.
 This guide will help you change your Kansung system so that it can automatically switch between your home-based wifi network and hotspot modes.
 - [Tethering your USB cellphone](doc/EOSS-SDR-USB-Cellphone-Tether.md) to the Kansung computer can be very advantegous if you need to get your system connected to the Internet while out in the field (ex. you're running it as an APRS Igate).
 This guide outlines  how to get the Kansung system configured to automatically connect to the Internet through your USB connected, cellphone.
+- [Using the EOSS personal package archive (PPA)](doc/EOSS-Install-PPA.md) with your system will, in the future, allow for a seamless upgrade and distribution system for software changes.
+The PPA isn't fully populated with appropriate software as we're still working on this, but a HAB Tracker specific build of [Dire Wolf](https://github.com/wb2osz/direwolf) is available.

 ## Architecture ##